-- Lindberg Fellowships are funded through a competitive annual grant program with applications due by November 15 of each year.
+- Lindberg Fellowships are funded through a competitive annual grant program with applications due by December 1.

 - The award is not restricted to disbursement in a single year, and funding may be disbursed over a period of up to five years depending on the needs of the research fellow and/or research collaboration group.

 - The award may be used to supplement or extend other awards, including other private or government-supported fellowships, but is not contingent on receiving other awards.